Joseph Alcamo: Career

+Alcamo took a temporary leave of absence from the institute, in order to work as the Chief Scientist for UNEP until 2013.

-He was named as a Special Advisor to the UNFCCC Executive Secretary in 2014.
+In 2014, he was named as a Special Advisor to the UNFCCC Executive Secretary.
 He has led the Sussex Sustainability Research Programme since early 2017.

 Research

 Alcamo published numerous articles and books about environmental subjects, many of them focussing on the modeling of environmental changes and the effects of global warming.